dmaivel/sharedgl/README.md

     7. The libraries should now be installed, meaning any application that uses OpenGL (32-bit and 64-bit) will use SharedGL.

 # Virtual machines
 Before you start up your virtual machine, you must pass a shared memory device and start the server before starting the virtual machine.
 This can be done within libvirt's XML editor or the command line.
 Use the `-v` command line argument when starting the server and place the output in its respective location, depending on whether you use libvirt or qemu.
-Scroll down for driver information.

 **libvirt:**
 ```xml